DPascuttini/PedroAddon/README.md

 Addon that plays the Pedro meme sound when you level up.
-Animation is currently wip.
+Animation for 1.14+ is wip.